 Mistake 8.
 Not consuming refreshments: Who would want to turn down a free glass of refreshing juice?
-You get a juice and biscuits/bananas.
+You get a juice and biscuits.
 Take them.
 If not your mind, your body needs them.
 Your body feels replenished and gives you a feeling that everything is fine.
-Allow your body to signal that there is no error made by you in taking the refreshments
+This also helps elevate your sugar levels that you lose by donating blood.
+Allow your body to signal that there is no error made by you in taking the refreshments.

 - Make sure you eat healthy and take in lots of fluids.

-- Alcohol for the remainder of the day
+- Avoid alcohol consumption for the remainder of the day.

 Self care here is another threat nullified.

 Mistake 10.
 Not telling others about your experience: Perhaps the biggest sin is not telling your friends and others about blood donation.
-Having yourself gone through those 30 minutes of a beautiful experience, it's time you tell others how you feel.Make sure others too get a feel of this, encourage and motivate them and guide them to not make the same mistakes over and over again.
+Having yourself gone through those 30 minutes of a beautiful experience, it's time you tell others how you feel.Make sure others too get a feel of this, encourage and motivate them and guide them to not make the same mistakes that you avoided by following this guide!